Gwyd0/Linuxsetup/README.md

 # Known Issues / Future features
 i will fix these when i have time..
 * a lot of small bugs such as the weather not updating.
-* add a calendar
 * fix performance issues
-* add a notification center
+* add a timer/todo list
 * Make a install script. (prob for arch and ubuntu)

 # Installation